hyojeong-son/hyojeong-son.github.io/index.md

 3. **Robert Hough and Hyojeong Son**
    ["The Spectrum of the Abelian Sandpile Model"](https://arxiv.org/abs/1905.07015)
    *Mathematics of Computation*, 90(327), pp. 441–469 (2020)

 ---

-## Awards and Scholarships
-<a id="awards"></a>

-- **Lisa Tanzi and Charles Egerton Endowed Graduate Fellowship** (2024)
-  Awarded by the University of Washington Department of Mathematics.

-- **Summer Math Scholarship** (2018)
-  Awarded by the Stony Brook University Mathematics Department; covered two semesters of tuition.

-- **Undergraduate Recognition Award for Academic Excellence** (2018)
-  Awarded by Stony Brook University; university-wide recognition for outstanding academic accomplishments.

-- **Director of the IT Promotion Center Award** (2017)
-  Awarded to the top three student presenters at the World IT Show in South Korea.

-- **Academic Excellence Scholarships** (2015–2017)
-  Awarded by Stony Brook University; merit-based scholarship covering three years of tuition.

----